Come Again? Communicating Clearly About Risk of Recurrence After Early-Stage Breast CancerJanuary 26, 2022

 The study chair for this trial is Aarti Bhatia, MD, MPH (Yale University/Smilow Cancer Center).
 The study co-chairs are Jennifer Johnson, MD, PhD (Thomas Jefferson University/Sidney Kimmel Cancer Center), Jeffrey Ishizuka, MD (Yale University/Smilow Cancer Center), Rathan Subramaniam, MD, PhD, MPH, MBA (University of Otago), and Mei Tang, MD (Greater Baltimore Medical Center).

-NCTN Group Study Champions: TBD for Alliance, Vidhya Karivedu, MBBS (The Ohio State University Comprehensive Cancer Center) for NRG Oncology, and Aarti Bhatia, MD, MPH (Yale University/Smilow Cancer Center) for SWOG.
+The NCTN group study champions are TBD for Alliance, Vidhya Karivedu, MBBS (The Ohio State University Comprehensive Cancer Center) for NRG Oncology, and Aarti Bhatia, MD, MPH (Yale University/Smilow Cancer Center) for SWOG.

 The usual treatment for patients with recurrent and metastatic head and neck squamous cell carcinoma is therapy with immune checkpoint inhibitors.
 However, if the cancer begins to progress, the optimal second-line treatment is not yet known.
 The most common approach is chemotherapy plus EGFR inhibition—but pre-clinical and clinical evidence from recent studies suggest promising activity of other options, including vascular endothelial growth factor (VEGF) and programmed death-1 (PD-1) inhibitor combination therapy.
 The EA3202 study is a phase II/III trial of these alternatives.